The castle of the devil in Ghent

 The Geaardaard de Duivelsteen is a 13th century castle in Ghent.
 It was named after the original owner and builder of the castle: Knight Gheeraert Vilain, he also was nicknamed the Devil.
 The castle remained in his family until 1328.
 Then it was sold to the City of Ghent.

-After that the building has had many destinations: Going from a knight residence to a armorial hall, a monastery, and a school.
+After that, the building has had many destinations: Going from a knight residence to an armorial hall, a monastery, and a school.
 In 1623 it even became a madhouse.
 Another part of the building was used as a prison and penitentiary.
 After a thorough restoration at the end of the 19th century, the castle was used to house the cities archives, they were there from 1904 until the end of 2014.
-As an extension a wing was added in a Gothic Revival style.
+As an extension, a wing was added in a Gothic Revival style.

 The main building consists of a crypt on columns with upstairs two adjacent halls of each two floors.
 Only the arched ground floor dates back to the 13th-century.
 A reassurance, despite the name and the gloomy sight, the true devil never stayed in this castle.